 Domain Allowed Lists

-Domain Allowed Lists are used to override blocks that may have occurred due to a Domain being on a Domain Denied List.
-As the ThreatBlockr does not perform a namespace lookup, and as IP connections are not blocked or stopped by domain blocking, a Domain Allowed List entry will not allow an IP that has been identified by a Threat List or Denied List.
+Domain Allowed Lists are used to override blocks that may have occurred due to a domain being on a Domain Denied List.
+As the ThreatBlockr does not perform a namespace lookup, and as IP connections are not blocked or stopped by domain blocking, a Domain Allowed List entry will not allow an IP that has been identified by an IPv4 Threat List or Denied List.